connet-dev/connet/README.md

 relay-encryption = ["none"] # require encryption when using relay for all destination/sources, defaults to "none"

 [client.destinations.serviceX]
-addr = "localhost:3000" # where this destination connects to, required route = "any" # what kind of routes to use, `any` will use both `direct` and `relay` proxy-proto-version = "" # proxy proto version to push origin information to the server, supports `v1` and `v2` file-server-root = "." # when set, run a file server at current directory, on localhost:3000 address relay-encryption = ["tls", "dhxcp"] # require `tls` or `dhxcp` encryption when using relay for this destination
+route = "any" # what kind of routes to use, `any` will use both `direct` and `relay` proxy-proto-version = "" # proxy proto version to push origin information to the server, supports `v1` and `v2` relay-encryption = ["tls", "dhxcp"] # require `tls` or `dhxcp` encryption when using relay for this destination tcp-addr = "localhost:3000" # where this destination connects to tls-addr = "localhost:443" # a destination is a tls server (like https), so connect via tls to it tls-cert-file = "/path/to/cert/file" # if server's certificate is not publicly trusted file-server-root = "." # when set, run a file server at current directory

 [client.destinations.serviceY]
-addr = "192.168.1.100:8000" # multiple destinations can be defined, they are matched by name at the server route = "direct" # force only direct communication between clients
+route = "direct" # force only direct communication between clients tcp-addr = "192.168.1.100:8000" # multiple destinations can be defined, they are matched by name at the server

 [client.sources.serviceX] # matches destinations.serviceX
-addr = ":8000" # the address at which to listen for incoming connections to be forwarded route = "relay" # the kind of route to use relay-encryption = ["dhxcp"] # require `dhxcp` encryption when using relay for this source
+route = "relay" # the kind of route to use relay-encryption = ["dhxcp"] # require `dhxcp` encryption when using relay for this source tcp-addr = ":8000" # the tcp address at which to listen for incoming connections to be forwarded tls-addr = ":8443" # the tls address at which to listen for incoming connections tls-cert-file = "/path/to/cert/file" # the server certificate to use tls-key-file = "/path/to/key/file" # the server certificate private key to use

-[client.sources.serviceY] # both sources and destinations can be defined in a single file addr = ":8001" # again, mulitple sources can be defined route = "direct" # force only direct communication between clients, even if other end allows any
+[client.sources.serviceY] # both sources and destinations can be defined in a single file route = "direct" # force only direct communication between clients, even if other end allows any tcp-addr = ":8001" # again, mulitple sources can be defined
 ```

 ### Server